 Capital Product Partners L.P. is a limited partnership organized under the laws of the Republic of the Marshall Islands, whose vessels trade on a worldwide basis and are capable of carrying crude oil, refined oil products, such as gasoline, diesel, fuel oil and jet fuel, as well as edible oils and certain chemicals such as ethanol.
-As of March 31, 2011, CPLP's fleet consisted of 21 double-hull tankers with an average age of approximately 4.7 years, including one of the largest Ice Class 1A MR product tanker fleets in the world based on number of vessels and carrying capacity, with 83% of the fleet total days in the last nine months of 2011 secured under period charter coverage.
-In June 2011, CPLP is expected to begin operating one drybulk capesize vessel.
+As of June 30, 2011, CPLP's fleet consisted of 21 double-hull tankers with an average age of approximately 5.0 years, including one of the largest Ice Class 1A MR product tanker fleets in the world based on number of vessels and carrying capacity, with 90% of the fleet total days in the last six months of 2011 secured under period charter coverage.
+In June 2011, CPLP began operating one drybulk capesize vessel.
 Capital Ship Management Corp., a subsidiary of Capital Maritime, serves as the manager of CPLP's vessels.
 CPLP charters 19 of its 22 vessels (including the capesize vessel) under medium- to long-term time and bareboat charters to large charterers such as BP Shipping Limited, Petroleo Brasileiro S.A., Capital Maritime and subsidiaries of Overseas Shipholding Group Inc. CPLP's common units trade on Nasdaq under the symbol "CPLP."
-CPLP unitholders also receive reports on Form 1099, as the partnership is treated as a corporation for U.S. tax purposes.
-As of March 31, 2011, CPLP had approximately \$752.9 million in total assets.
+CPLP. unitholders also receive reports on Form 1099, as the partnership is treated as a corporation for U.S. tax purposes.
+As of June 30, 2011, CPLP began 30, 2011, CPLP be